hendrotjie/GRAS-ChurnPrediction/README.md

 This repository contains the source code and experiment setup for the paper:

-**"An Enhanced Feature Selection Technique for Churn Prediction using Hybrid Gravitational Search Algorithm and Simulated Annealing"**
+**"GRAS: An Enhanced Gravitational Search Algorithm for Feature Selection Technique in Churn Prediction"**

 ## 🧠 Overview